 The main purpose of such pop-ups is to have users install questionable programs.
 Those supposed security tools that are offered are either completely useless and expensive, or outright malware.
 You should never download anything from pop-ups, redirects or advertisements because they are not reliable sources.
 Only legitimate/official sources/sites can ensure that you are getting legitimate programs and not malware.

 So not engage with the ads, and delete AppleCare Protection Plan Scam causing adware immediately.
 If you have downloaded the program offered in the redirect, you will need to scan your computer with anti-malware software.

 If you got redirected once, you likely do not need to do anything.
 However, if you are dealing with adware, you’ll need to remove it.
 It can be done in two ways, manually or automatically.
 The former may be more difficult but for your convenience, we will provide instructions below this article.
 If you prefer an easier method, obtain anti-spyware software and have it uninstall AppleCare Protection Plan Scam pop-up for you.

-Download Removal Toolto remove AppleCare Protection Plan ScamUse our recommended removal tool to uninstall AppleCare Protection Plan Scam.
+Download Removal Toolto scan for AppleCare Protection Plan ScamUse our recommended removal tool to scan for AppleCare Protection Plan Scam.
 Trial version of WiperSoft provides detection of computer threats like AppleCare Protection Plan Scam and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.